BBB - A+ Rating - the best there is

 This web page shows only a small excerpt of our Kittle research.
-Another 269 words(19 lines of text) are included under the topic Early Kittle History in all our PDF Extended History products.
+Another 157 words(11 lines of text) are included under the topic Early Kittle History in all our PDF Extended History products.

 More information is included under the topic Early Kittle Notables in all our PDF Extended History products.

 Some of the Kittle family moved to Ireland, but this topic is not covered in this excerpt.
-Another 65 words(5 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products.

 Settlers found farms all along the eastern part of what would become the United States and Canada.
 They provided a base and a backbone that would strengthen two great nations in the making.
 In the 20th century, the ancestors of those brave Scots have rediscovered their heritage through highland games and Scottish historical societies.
 Early North American immigration records have revealed a number of people bearing the Scottish name Kittle or a variant listed above, including: